ibm-cloud-docs/vpc/file_storage_vpc_create.md

 Before you can use the CLI, you must install the IBM Cloud CLI and the VPC CLI plug-in.
 For more information, see the [CLI prerequisites](/docs/vpc?topic=vpc-set-up-environment#cli-prerequisites-setup).
 {: requirement}

 If you are a customer with special access to preview the regional file share profile, you can use the `rfs` profile to create a file share.
-To be able to create and manage a regional file share from the CLI, set the appropriate environmental variable with the following command.
+To access the beta feature, you must set the appropriate environmental variable with the following command.

 ```sh
 export IBMCLOUD_IS_FEATURE_SHARE_DENALI_REGIONAL_AVAILABILITY=true